 AD banks can also issue Store Value Card/Charge Card/Smart Card to residents traveling on private/business visit abroad which can be used for making payments at overseas merchant establishments and also for drawing cash from ATM terminals.
 No prior permission from Reserve Bank is required for issue of such cards.
 However, the use of such cards is limited to permissible current account transactions and subject to the LRS limit.

-Resident individuals maintaing a foreign currency account with an authorised dealer india or a bank abroad, as permissible under extant Foreign Exchange Regulations, are free to obtain international Credit Cards (ICCs) issued by overseas banks and other reputed agencies.
-The charges incurred against the card either india or abroad, can be met out of funds held in such foreign currency account/s of the card holder or through remittances, if any, from India only through a bank where the card-holder has a current or savings account.
+Resident individuals maintaing a foreign currency account with an authorised dealer in India or a bank abroad, as permissible under extant Foreign Exchange Regulations, are free to obtain international Credit Cards (ICCs) issued by overseas banks and other reputed agencies.
+The charges incurred against the card either in India or abroad, can be met out of funds held in such foreign currency account/s of the card holder or through remittances, if any, from India only through a bank where the card-holder has a current or savings account.
 The remittance for this purpose, should also be made directly to the card-issuing agency abroad, and not to a third party.
 It is also clarified that the applicable credit limit will be the limit fixed by the card issuing banks.
 There is no monetary ceiling fixed by the RBI for remittances, if any, under this facility.
 The LRS limit shall not apply to the use of ICC for making payment by a person towards meeting expenses while such person is on a visit outside India.

 Use of ICCs/ ATMs/ IDCs can be made for travel abroad in connection with various purposes and for making personal payments like subscription to foreign journals, internet subscription, etc. However, use of ICCs/ATMs/Debit Cards is NOT permitted for prohibited transactions indicated in Schedule -1 of FEM (CAT) Amendment Rules 2015 such as purchase of lottery tickets, banned magazines etc.